 - Make sure CATMAID is not running in debug mode by checking settings.py in django/projects/mysite: It should contain DEBUG = False.
-If you get a Bad Request (400) response, make sure you have set your ALLOWED\HOSTS setting in the settings.py file correct. - Set Django's CONN\MAX\AGE option in the database settings of your settings.py file, if you don't use a greenlet based threading model for your WSGI server's workers (see here for an explanation).
+If you get a Bad Request (400) response, make sure you have set your ALLOWED HOSTS setting in the settings.py file correct. - Set Django's CONN_MAX_AGE option in the database settings of your settings.py file, if you don't use a greenlet based threading model for your WSGI server's workers (see here for an explanation).
 This setting controls how long (in seconds) a database connection can be re-used.
 In the default configuration, this is set to 0, which causes every request to use a new database connection.
-To test if this setting can be used in your environment, set it to a value like 60 and monitor the number of database connections (e.g. with SELECT count (\) FROM pg\stat\activity;).
+To test if this setting can be used in your environment, set it to a value like 60 and monitor the number of database connections (e.g. with SELECT count () FROM pg_stat_activity;).
 If this number matches your number of WSGI workers (plus your own psql connection), everything is fine.
-If the number increases over time, you should set CONN\MAX\AGE back to 0, because new connections are apparently not closed anymore (which can happen with greenlet based threading).

-- If database connection pooling is used (see CONN\MAX\AGE above), it can help spatial query performance to use prepared statements.
+If the number increases over time, you should set CONN_MAX_AGE back to 0, because new connections are apparently not closed anymore (which can happen with greenlet based threading). - If database connection pooling is used (see CONN_MAX_AGE above), it can help spatial query performance to use prepared statements.
 These are created for each database connection and pose an overhead without connection pooling.
-To enable prepared statement add PREPARED\STATEMENTS = True to the settings.py file. - Depending on the number of nodes per section, using a different spatial query type can help performance.
+To enable prepared statement add PREPARED_STATEMENTS = True to the settings.py file.

+- Depending on the number of nodes per section, using a different spatial query type can help performance.
 By default CATMAID uses the so called postgis3d node provider as query strategy.
-This can be changed to the alternative postgis2d node provider by adding NODE\PROVIDER = 'postgis2d' to the settings. py file.
+This can be changed to the alternative postgis2d node provider by adding NODE_PROVIDER = 'postgis2d' to the settings. py file.
 It is also possible to cache larger field of views on tracing data and only update this cache periodically.
 This can improve performance dramatically.
 Read more about it here. - If there are too many nodes to be displayed with usable performance, the number of returned nodes can be limited.
-This can be done by setting NODE\LIST\MAXIMUM\COUNT = <number> in the settings.py file to a maximum number of nodes to be queried (e.g. 20000).
-If however a node limit is not really needed and most requests don't hit it, setting NODE\LIST\MAXIMUM\COUNT to None can slightly improve performance, too. - If neuron reconstruction statistics are slow to compute, consider running the management command manage. py catmaid\populate\summary\tables to populate an optional statistics summary table.
-Consider running this command regularly over, e.g. over night using Celery or a cron job. - If large client requests result in status 400 errors, you might need to raise the DATA\UPLOAD\MAX\MEMORY\SIZE setting, which is the maximum allowed request body size in bytes.
-It defaults to 10 MB (83886080).
+This can be done by setting NODE_LIST_MAXIMUM_COUNT = <number> in the settings.py file to a maximum number of nodes to be queried (e.g. 20000).
+If however a node limit is not really needed and most requests don't hit it, setting NODE_LIST_MAXIMUM_COUNT to None can slightly improve performance, too. - If neuron reconstruction statistics are slow to compute, consider running the management command manage. py catmaid_refresh_node_statistics to populate an optional statistics summary table.
+Consider running this command regularly over, e.g. over night using Celery or a cron job. - If large client requests result in status 400 errors, you might need to raise the DATA_UPLOAD_MAX_MEMORY_SIZE setting, which is the maximum allowed request body size in bytes.
+It defaults to 10 MB (83886080). - Consider using node grid cache for large tracing data set, which can speed up loading and supports level-of-detail as well as dynamic updates based on database events.
+Automatic cache updates require SPATIAL_UPDATE_NOTIFICATIONS to be set to true in settings.py (default).
+If caching is not an option, make sure to set SPATIAL_UPDATE_NOTIFICATIONS = False if you deal with large skeletons (>50k nodes) to make operations like joins faster.